-- 7.7.1 WADA shall support its stakeholders to develop and deliver effective Education Programs in line with the ISE. - 7.7.2 WADA shall provide Education materials for use by Signatories or to be used by any other Person directly. - 7.7.3 WADA shall be responsible for ensuring compliance with the International Standard for Education and the Code through the Code compliance process and in line with the International Standard for Code Compliance by Signatories.
+- 7.7.1 WADA shall support its stakeholders to develop and deliver effective Education Programs in line with the International Standard for Education. - 7.7.2 WADA shall provide Education materials for use by Signatories or to be used by any other Person directly. - 7.7.3 WADA shall be responsible for ensuring compliance with the International Standard for Education and the Code through the Code Compliance process and in line with the International Standard for Code Compliance by Signatories.